Learning How to Dynamically Route Autonomous Vehicles on Shared Roads: Equilibrium analysis

+This formulation assumes that all vehicles are selfish.
+If instead we consider selfish human drivers and fully controlled autonomous users, we can construct a similar optimization to find the best equilibrium.
+For each choice of free-flow path $p'$, we minimize the total latency of the autonomous vehicles not on free-flow paths.
+We then choose the routing corresponding to free-flow path $p'$ that minimizes total latency (which may not necessarily minimize the number of paths used by human drivers).
+For each candidate free-flow path $\pathidx'$ we solve the following optimization.

-Using these properties to compute optimal equilibria as in the Appendix (Section~\ref{sct:network_proofs}), we establish a framework for understanding the performance of our learned control policy.
-If the policy can reach the best equilibrium latency starting from arbitrary road conditions we view the policy as successful.
+This can be reformulated as a linear program by the same mechanism.
+Again, we solve $\log|\pathset|$ linear programs and choose the one corresponding to the minimum feasible $\pathidx'$. \end{proof} Using these properties to compute optimal equilibria, we establish a framework for understanding the performance of our learned control policy.
+If the policy can reach the best equilibrium latency starting from arbitrary path conditions we view the policy as successful.
 We use this baseline to evaluate our experimental results in the following section.

-A question then arises: if we have computed the best possible equilibria, why don't we directly implement that control?
-This approach is not fruitful, since the network can start in any state, including worse equilibria, from which good equilibria won't emerge when autonomous vehicles unilaterally use their routing in the best equilibrium.
+A question then arises: if we have computed the best possible equilibria, why do we not directly implement that control?
+This approach is not fruitful, since the theoretical analysis of best equilibria gives the control policy only in the steady state.
+In practice, the network can start in any state, including worse equilibria, from which good equilibria will not emerge when autonomous vehicles unilaterally use their routing in the best equilibrium.
+Besides, our equilibrium analysis is limited to parallel networks and extending it to more general networks would yield a nonconvex optimization problem.
 A dynamic policy which depends on the current traffic state is therefore needed to guide the network to the best equilibrium.
-As shown in the following, the learned policy reaches the best equilibrium in a variety of settings.
+As shown in the following section, the policy learned via deep reinforcement learning achieves this guidance and reaches the best equilibrium in a variety of settings.